 16 varsity sports

 Men’s: basketball, cross-country, indoor track, golf, lacrosse, outdoor track, soccer, volleyball

 Women’s: basketball, cross-country, indoor track, lacrosse, outdoor track, soccer, softball, volleyball

 More than 20 club and intramural sports

 Campus housing options.

 Apartments for single students

 At Emmanuel, 100% of undergraduate students participate in an internship or other real-world learning experience as a standard component of the curriculum.
-This is where academic engagement intersects with career preparation and where theory meets practical application in the 21st-century workplace.
+This is where academic engagement intersects with career preparation as well as where theory meets practical application in the 21st-century workplace.